zxue/install-maximo-on-azure-and-aws/README.md

 For Oracle database or Microsoft SQL Server database, obtain the connection string and user credentials and update them accordingly.

+## Activate MAS Manage Manually

+When using an external database, you can activate MAS Manage manually through the administration console.
+For more details, refer to the documentation on [Activating Maximo Manage] https://www.ibm.com/docs/en/maximo-manage/continuous-delivery?topic=manage-activating-maximo

 ## Install Demo Data for MAS Manage

 If you use the "mas install" pipelines, you can choose the include demo data for Maximo Manage.